Okunoshima, aka Rabbit Island

 The beach at Okunoshima

 The museums & ruins

-The nature conservation museum of course focuses on the rabbits, but also other marine life on and around the island.
+There are a few theories about how the rabbits got to the island.
 It is said that the rabbits were taken to the island so that they could test the chemical weapons.
 At the end of the war, the remaining rabbits were supposedly set free rather than being destroyed.
 However, no one is sure if any of that is true.
 Other theories suggest that the rabbits were introduced or reintroduced in the 1960’s.
 There appears to be one species of rabbit, with limited number of variations, which suggests a small number seeded the island, certainly at some point in the last 100 years.
 A Japanese tv programme suggested it was a fisherman in the 1960’s who seeded the island with six (three breeding pairs), just to establish a local tourist industry.
 Considering the tourist industry there now, this final theory is the most likely.